 You might take these painkillers for a short period of time after surgery or an injury like a broken bone.
-Or you might take them for the long term to manage chronic pain from illnesses like cancer or arthritis.
+Or you might take them longer term to manage chronic pain from illnesses like cancer or arthritis.

-Studies show both hydrocodone and oxycodone are good for short-term pain.
+Studies show both hydrocodone and oxycodone work well for short-term pain.
 But when you take them for more than a couple of months, your body can become used to the drug, and it won't work as well.
-You need more of it to feel the same effects.
+Because of this, you need more of it to feel the same effects.

 They might be in liquid, tablet, or capsule form.
 Both also come in extended-release (ER) capsules and tablets.
 They slowly release the drug into your body so it lasts longer.
 ER versions are not meant to treat short-term pain, like the kind you have after surgery.